Katong Shopping Centre relaunches for en bloc sale, price stays at S$638 million

 The indicative price of S$638 million works out to S$2,277 per sq ft per plot ratio (psf ppr) based on its existing gross floor area.

-Edmund Tie's head of investment advisory Swee Shou Fern said: “Katong Shopping Centre offers investors a rarely available sizeable site with the coveted freehold tenure for a mixed-use development; what’s more in the popular and well-established East Coast vicinity.
+Ms Swee said: “Katong Shopping Centre offers investors a rarely available sizeable site with the coveted freehold tenure for a mixed-use development; what’s more in the popular and well-established East Coast vicinity.

 "The popularity of such mixed-use developments – albeit with 99-year leasehold tenure – is seen from strong buyers’ reception to recent project launches, including The Reserve Residences, Lentor Modern, Pasir Ris 8, Canninghill Piers, Midtown Modern and Piccadilly Grand," Ms Swee added.